TGBA.IO

 FAQ

-How can I make feedback less personal?
+How can I make my feedback sound less personal?

-What if the person becomes defensive?
+What if the other person reacts negatively to feedback?

 Get your own 30‑second analysis